FIRE BENEATH HER TRAILER

 The Ulin Tree

 Ulin trees are an important endemic species on Indonesian Borneo.
-Dayaks, the indigenous people of the land, have traditionally seen this tree as a guardian from beats and evil spirits.
+Dayaks, the indigenous people of the land, have traditionally seen this tree as a guardian from beasts and evil spirits.
 Today, large-scale deforestation has made them difficult to find.
 As part of our campaign to protect Talekoi Forest, we are planting this native species, growing seedlings in Ranu Welum's newly built greenhouse outside Palangkaraya.

 A Region Under Threat